lorenzodona/CRYSTAL_composites/README.md

 # CRYSTAL composite_methods
-This repository contains a development version of the CRYSTAL code with a new class of composite and low-cost electronic structure methods based on the r<sup>2</sup>SCAN functional, aimed at performing large-scale computations on modern HPC architectures for solid state calculations.
+This repository contains a release of the CRYSTAL code containing a new class of composite and low-cost electronic structure methods based on the r<sup>2</sup>SCAN functional, aimed at performing large-scale computations on modern HPC architectures for solid state calculations.

 The corresponding r<sup>2</sup>SCAN-based methods, in their pure and hybrid HF/DFT variants, have been developed in combination with double-ζ (sol-def2-mSVP) and triple-ζ (pob-TZVP-rev2) quality basis sets specifically adapted to solids and augmented with the well-established gCP and D3(BJ) corrections.

-This demo version of the CRYSTAL code is limited to 12 atoms and can only be run in serial mode.
-The repository also contains the source code developed by us to compute the semi-empirical corrections exploited by these methods, together with some input examples.
+The release includes a serial executable and the source code developed by us to compute the semi-empirical corrections exploited by these methods, together with some input examples.

 Further details can be found in the corresponding sections below.